riiiiiiiiiina0/pawsome-tabs/README.md

 ## Usage

 1. Open any tab you want to rename.
-2. Click the Pawsome Tabs toolbar icon.
+2. Click the Tab Renamer Bear toolbar icon.
 3. Enter a new title in the prompt and press OK.
    - Entering an empty value removes the custom title and restores the page’s original title.